Do You Have a Roadrunner Email Account?

 Art Scheuber, Director of Administrative Services • April 23, 2026

-You may not be getting our emails
+You may not be getting our emails!

 We have noticed that some or all our emails to Roadrunner addresses are bouncing back or failing to deliver reliably.
 While these email addresses may still appear to work on your end, we are increasingly seeing them flagged or rejected, which makes it hard for us to keep in touch with those who have these addresses via email and our parish-wide update system or announcements.
-Sometimes we get notified that the e-mail was not delivered, but increasingly we get no notification.
+Sometimes we get notified that the email was not delivered, but increasingly we get no notification.

 There are a few reasons why this is happening.
 One reason is that Roadrunner email was originally managed by Time Warner Cable, but after mergers, the email services are now handled by Spectrum.
 Spectrum no longer issues new Roadrunner (or rr.com) email accounts.
 The other challenge is deliverability problems.
 Some software products (including Outlook, which our parish uses) have made it challenging to send communications to rr.com or roadrunner.com domains because they were being flagged for poor deliverability or spam issues.
 That means emails may bounce back, or individuals may not receive everything we send—even though an account is still “active.”